 If computers are an essential part of your business you will probably have someone looking after them for you, but what type of service are you getting from them?
 Have you heard the expression “Managed Service” or “Break/Fix”?

 You may have heard these expressions and wondered what they mean and how they differ.
 First, let’s understand how managed services came to exist.

 Managed Services – Brief History

 In the early days, everything was centralised; businesses used mainframes and hired their own teams to look after them.
-Mainframe software was written in house and the people who wrote the software were on the payroll so they could fix any problems.
+Mainframe software was written in-house and the people who wrote the software were on the payroll so they could fix any problems.
 Computers were just dumb terminals, so there was very little to go wrong.
-If it broke you just put a new terminal on the desk and away you go.
+If it broke, you just put a new terminal on the desk and away you went.

 Over the next 25 years, things evolved and Managed Services were developed and refined.
 It is now possible to offer a managed service for almost any piece of IT equipment, software or service.
 Thanks to the internet and cloud computing, everything can be managed remotely and it is usually not necessary to install dedicated systems physically at the customer’s site.